blogtitle/blogsources/content/post/go-safehtml.md

 Note that I am maintaining "html/template" (I'm empijei [here](https://dev.golang.org/owners)), so I am telling you this with a bit of background of being bitten by that package.
 If I could magically migrate all users to the safe version I would.

 # The structure
 Safehtml is composed of several packages.
-Depending on your buildsystem or your company toolchain there are some constraint that you should enforce.
+Depending on your build system or your company toolchain there are some constraint that you should enforce.
 Your company's security team or security-aware folks should be setting this up for everyone.

 ### safehtml
 This is the root package and it is just providing types that are [safe by construction](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/42934.pdf).
 Here is how it works in a nutshell:

 * There are only 3 ways to construct the [HTML type](https://godoc.org/github.com/google/safehtml#HTML):
   * [by escaping an untrusted string](https://godoc.org/github.com/google/safehtml#HTMLEscaped), making it safe to use
-  * [by rendering a safe template](https://godoc.org/github.com/google/safehtml/template#Template.ExecuteToHTML), which uses contextual autoescaping, so it is safe (you can read more about this [in a previous post of mine](https://blogtitle.github.io/robn-go-security-pearls-cross-site-scripting-xss/))
+  * [by rendering a safe template](https://godoc.org/github.com/google/safehtml/template#Template.ExecuteToHTML), which uses contextual auto-escaping, so it is safe (you can read more about this [in a previous post of mine](https://blogtitle.github.io/robn-go-security-pearls-cross-site-scripting-xss/))
   * [by concatenating already trusted HTML](https://godoc.org/github.com/google/safehtml#HTMLConcat), which is mostly safe and practically requires bad intention to get wrong.

 This guarantees that every single instance of the HTML type is known to be safe, because there is no unsafe way to construct it.
 The [Script type](https://godoc.org/github.com/google/safehtml#Script) behaves similarly but instead of having templates it can only be built from constants or data.
 To express the concept of "compile time constant" it has [constructors that take unexported string types](https://godoc.org/github.com/google/safehtml#ScriptFromConstant), so the only way to call them is with a [string literal](https://golang.org/ref/spec#String_literals) (I find this to be a very neat trick).